va3wam/TWIPe/README.md

 ## Getting Started

-To get a copy of this project up and running on your local machine for development and testing purposes please follow [https://github.com/va3wam/va3wam.github.io/wiki/Software-Version-Control](these) instrutions.
+To get a copy of this project up and running on your local machine for development and testing purposes please follow these [instructions](https://github.com/va3wam/va3wam.github.io/wiki/Software-Version-Control).

 ### Prerequisites